google/android-key-attestation/server/README.md

 This sample uses the Gradle build system.
 To build this project, use the `gradlew build` command or use "Import Project" in IntelliJ or Android Studio.

-Run the main method in `KeyAttestationSample` directly or use the `gradlew run` task to execute this sample.
+Run the main method in `KeyAttestationExample` directly or use the `gradlew run` task to execute this sample.

 Support